Washington coast under tsumami advisory after volcano erupts in Pacific

 Tonga is home to about 105,000 people.

+Seattle Times staff contributed to this report.
 Associated Press writers Mari Yamaguchi in Tokyo and Fili Sagapolutele in Pago Pago, American Samoa, contributed to this report.